Find and fix code smells in C++ with regexes

 and delete

 , or locking a mutex) those constructs are error-prone to use and are better encapsulated.
-Thus I expect to have a few matches only a few matches.
+Thus I expect to have only a few matches.

 std::chrono